This section of Ch. 3 will cover the following topics:

 To review verbs, watch this great cartoon video:

-Go back to the sentences that you used for Ex.
-1 in Ch.
+Go back to the sentences you used in Ch.
 3.1.

 You have already identified the nouns by highlighting them in yellow and the pronouns by highlighting them in orange.
-If you made any errors, correct them now.
+If you made any errors, correct them.

 Now, identify which words in the sentences are verbs by highlighting them in red.
 (Hint: The verbs are what the nouns and pronouns are doing.)

 - Regular verbs follow regular patterns when shifting from present to past tense, but irregular verbs do not.